bischoff-m/trackmania-replay-bot/packages/render/README.md

 Groups can be nested multiple times.

 You can use this to do conditional branching.
 Use the `nonlocal` keyword to write to variables in the outer scope.
+Keep in mind that the steps can be executed independently in the UI, so ideally they should depend only on the state of the game to simplify debugging.

 ```python
 import random